 - hold a Protected Special Category Visa, and

 A checklist is available on the NDIS website.

-The NDIS Support Coordinator will help you to understand and implement your new NDIS plan, assist you to choose and connect with service providers, link with the community and mainstream services, maintain the service agreements and help you to achieve your goals.
+Outlook’s NDIS Support Coordinator will work with you, and your family, to understand and implement your new NDIS plan, assist you to choose and connect with service providers, link with the community and mainstream services, maintain the service agreements and help you to achieve your goals.

-You can feel confident as Outlook support coordination operates independently of the other support services we provide.
+You can feel confident that Outlook’s support coordination operates independently of the other support services we provide.
 We'll work with you to choose the best services and service providers for you, not us.